sábado, noviembre 19, 2011

 The first kiss was still far away...

-In 1972 my father closed the corner shop that he had in our house, and opened a bike repair shop in a kind of street market on the second block of Chimbote’s Buenos Aires Avenue, between Pizarro and Garcilazo’s streets.
+In 1972, my father closed the corner store he ran from our house and opened a bicycle and tricycle repair shop in a sort of flea market on the second block of Buenos Aires Avenue in Chimbote, between Pizarro and Garcilaso streets.

-At the workshop bicycles were rented by the hour to the neighborhood kids.
-Those were times when having a bicycle was almost a luxury.
-I helped my dad in his workshop every day after school, as well as during weekends and school vacations.
+At the workshop, bicycles were rented by the hour to the neighborhood boys.
+Those were times when owning a bike was almost a luxury.
+After school, I would help my father in the shop, and I did the same during weekends and school vacations.

-Day in and day out the workshop was full of teenagers waiting for their turn to rent a bike.
-For some reason the girls preferred that I help them.
-And so I became friends with many of them ... even more than friends!
+Every day, the workshop was crowded with teenagers waiting for their turn to rent a bike.
+For some reason, the girls preferred that I be the one to help them.
+And that is how I became friends with many of them... and even more than friends!

-Towards the end of 1973 I was 13 years old.
-At that time, to prevent theft from the workshop, my dad sent my brother Fernando (who was 14) and I to sleep there each night.
-We did this happily.
-In fact, there was good reason for us to be happy.
+By late 1973, I was thirteen years old.
+At that time, to prevent thefts at the shop, my father sent my brother Fernando—who was fourteen—and me to sleep there.
+We went quite happily; in fact, there was a very good reason for our high spirits.

-Every night when we arrived at the workshop, Fernando and I picked the best bikes and went for a ride.
-I always went in search of the neighborhood girls who were always waiting for me at their door for their "turn" to ride with me on the cross bar.
+Every night when we arrived at the workshop, Fernando and I would pick the best bikes and go for a ride.
+I always went in search of the neighborhood girls, who punctually waited for me at their doors for their "turn" to ride on the crossbar.

-Night after night, half a dozen girls jumped up for a turn on my bike.
-For some of them it was a short ride.
-And for others it was a longer one, through less lit places ...
+Night after night, half a dozen girls would hop onto my bike.
+For some, it was a short ride.
+For others, a longer route through darker stretches...

-By the end of 1974, I was usually hugging and kissing some of these girls each night.
-However, none of these kisses scattered along the bike route was meant to be the first "well given" kiss of my teenage years, since this privilege would be reserved for a kiss that would come the summer of 1975.
+By late 1974, I was hugging and kissing several of these girls every night.
+However, none of these kisses scattered along the bike route was meant to be the first proper kiss of my adolescence; that privilege was reserved for a kiss that would arrive in the summer of 1975.

 Her name was Nelly.
-She was a little taller, darker skinned, and older than me.
-She was pretty, with slightly curly hair and a long neck.
-I enjoyed her company a little more than the other girls’ and her conversation was also more interesting to me.
+She was a little taller, darker-skinned, and older than me.
+She was pretty, with slightly curly hair and a long, distinguished neck.
+I enjoyed her company a little more than the others, and I found her conversation more interesting as well.

-One night in front of the workshops, standing on the wooden railroad ties that ran along Buenos Aires Avenue, I was kissing her.
-Suddenly she pushed me away gently with her hand.
-In the glow that came from the nearby Martinez Undertaker's neon sign, I could see her eyes.
-And she said:
+One night, in front of the workshops, standing on the railroad ties that ran along Buenos Aires Avenue, I was kissing her.
+Suddenly, she gently pushed me away.
+In the glow from the Martinez Funeral Home’s neon sign, I could see her gaze.
+And she said to me:

 It was a new and different kiss.
-A kiss that paled in comparison to all the misspent kisses that came before.
-A kiss that marked a "before" and "after".
-A kiss that charted a new era in the innocence of my 14 years of age.
+A kiss that made all the wasted kisses before that moment pale in comparison.
+A kiss that marked a “before” and an “after.”
+A kiss that charted a new era in the innocence of my fourteen years.

 Nelly smiled.
-"Did you like it?" she asked.
-And she also asked if I could repeat the lesson.
-I do not remember what my answer was for the first question, but I tried to be “diligent” in showing my yes to the latter.
-She did not present new claims.
+“Did you like it?” she asked.
+She also asked if I could repeat the lesson.
+I don’t remember what I answered to the first question, but I tried to be diligent regarding the second.
+She had no further complaints.

-Later my relationship with Nelly ended.
-I don’t remember how.
-What I do remember is that two years later she left her previous school and went to finish high school at Santa María Reyna, across from my house.
+Sometime later, my relationship with Nelly ended.
+I don’t remember how, either.
+What I do remember is that two years later, she left her old school and came to finish high school at Santa Maria Reina, right across from my house.

-In those days, in the afternoons, I would wash my face, groom my hair, and then stand at the corner of my house in order to see the girls leaving the school.
-Among the group that passed by was Nelly.
-I smiled shyly.
-She smiled back mischievously.
+In those days, every evening I would wash my face, groom my hair, and stand on the corner of my house to watch the students leaving school.
+Among the crowd of girls, Nelly would pass by.
+I would smile at her shyly.
+She would smile back mischievously.

-And while she smiled, I seemed to find in the brightness of her eyes the reflection of a distant smile.
-The smile I saw two years previously, thanks to the glow of the neon sign outside the Martinez Funeral Home, in the darkness of the second block of Buenos Aires Avenue...
+And as she smiled, in the brightness of her eyes, I seemed to find the reflection of a more distant smile—the one I saw two years before, thanks to the glow of the neon sign at the Martinez Funeral Home, in the darkness of the second block of Buenos Aires Avenue...

-... the reflection of Nelly smiling at me after the lesson and the first kiss (well given) of my adolescence.
+...the reflection of Nelly smiling at me after the lesson and the first proper kiss of my adolescence.

 New Hampshire, USA